-Belly River is a run-of-river hydroelectric facility with installed capacity of three MW, located on the Waterton St. Mary Headworks Irrigation Canal System, east of the Waterton Reservoir, approximately 75 kilometres southwest of Lethbridge, Alberta.
-This wholly owned facility utilizes a double Alstom Francis turbine and an Alstom generator.
-This facility began commercial operations in March 1991.
+Belly River is a run-of-river hydroelectric facility with installed capacity of 3 MW located on the Waterton-St. Mary Headworks Irrigation Canal System east of the Waterton Reservoir, approximately 75 kilometres southwest of Lethbridge, Alberta.
+Due to its location along the irrigation canal, Belly River operates from April to October when water is diverted through the canal as part of the St. Mary Irrigation District Water Management Plan.
+This wholly owned facility uses a double Alstom Francis turbine and an Alstom generator and began commercial operations in March 1991.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2033.
+The facility is capable of generating renewable energy credits.